Diagnostics

 X-ray

 X-rays are relatively quick and cheap to perform, however they do involve exposing the patient to an amount of x-ray radiation and they only really show bone tissue.
-Their main purpose is to highlight problems such as bone fractures, bone infections, bone spikes (osteophytes) and bone tumours.
+Their main purpose is to highlight problems such as bone fractures, infections, bone spikes (osteophytes), bone tumours bony alignment (e.g. in the case of standing spinal X-rays).
 Normal age related wear and tear commonly shows up on x-ray and is often unrelated to symptoms.
-Conversely a normal x-ray excludes very little, x-rays do not show other structures of the spine that may be injured such as the discs, ligaments and nerves.
+Conversely, a normal x-ray does rule out problems with non-bony structures of the spine such as the discs, ligaments and nerves.

 Dynamic (Functional) X-ray